-James Morando is a leading trial lawyer who has a diverse litigation practice with an emphasis in intellectual property, technology-related disputes and complex litigation.
-Trusted by clients for more than 30 years, Mr. Morando has a depth of experience in handling and winning high-stakes cases.
-His comprehensive background includes providing advice, counseling and handling disputes relating to patent, antitrust, copyright, trademark, trade secret, Internet, software and other technology and licensing disputes.
+James Morando is a leading trial lawyer who has a diverse litigation practice with an emphasis in intellectual property, technology-related disputes, and complex litigation.
+Trusted by clients for more than 30 years, James has a depth of experience in handling and winning high-stakes cases.
+His comprehensive background includes providing advice, counseling, and handling disputes relating to patent, antitrust, copyright, trademark, trade secret, Internet, software, and other technology and licensing disputes.

-Mr. Morando is known for his extraordinary talents in translating the complicated, technical, and/or the scientific into a straightforward and compelling language that is understood and appreciated by juries, judges, his colleagues, and his clients.
-He is chosen to serve as lead counsel on significant and bet-the-company types of engagements repeatedly for his winning track record, insightful judgment, strategic intelligence, and his financial aptitude that result in winning solutions.
-To his clients he is a devoted adviser, a highly effective strategic case evaluator, and a powerful advocate.
+James is known for his extraordinary talents in translating the complicated, technical, and/or the scientific into a straightforward and compelling language that is understood and appreciated by juries, judges, his colleagues, and his clients.
+He is chosen to serve as lead counsel on significant, bet-the-company types of engagements repeatedly for his winning track record, insightful judgment, strategic intelligence, and his financial aptitude that result in winning solutions.
+To his clients, he is a devoted adviser, a highly effective strategic case evaluator, and a powerful advocate.

-Mr. Morando has tried numerous high-profile cases in both federal and state courts, as well as in complex arbitration proceedings throughout the country.
-He also has significant experience in handling numerous multi-party cases.
-Mr. Morando is a Fellow of the Litigation Counsel of America, is AV rated by Martindale-Hubbell and has been repeatedly named to the list of Northern California Super Lawyers.
+He has tried numerous high-profile cases in both federal and state courts, as well as in complex arbitration proceedings throughout the country.
+James has significant experience in handling numerous multi-party cases.
 He was the founder of the firm's Intellectual Property Litigation Practice Group.

 Recent notable mentions:

-In 2011, Mr. Morando was the lead trial counsel and strategist for Volterra Semiconductor in a three-week trial resulting in a jury verdict upholding the validity of all asserted claims of Volterra’s key patents for flip chip integrated power switches for use in voltage regulators against a multitude of validity challenges by much larger and well funded defendants.
+- In 2011, James was the lead trial counsel and strategist for Volterra Semiconductor in a three-week trial resulting in a jury verdict upholding the validity of all asserted claims of Volterra’s key patents for flip chip integrated power switches for use in voltage regulators against a multitude of validity challenges by much larger and well funded defendants.

-Mr. Morando is active with the Sedona Patent Law Conference, which is a one of the leading “think tanks” to address the cutting edge issues in patent law to move the law forward in a reasoned and just way.
-Mr. Morando recently served as a panel group leader at the 12th annual Sedona Patent Law Conference, and is a group leader of WG9 focusing on patent law damages and remedies.
+- James is active with the Sedona Patent Law Conference, which is a one of the leading “think tanks” to address the cutting edge issues in patent law to move the law forward in a reasoned and just way.
+He recently served as a panel group leader at the 12th annual Sedona Patent Law Conference, and is a group leader of WG9 focusing on patent law damages and remedies.